fluxninja/aperture/docs/content/concepts/flow-control/flow-control.md

 - Governing the flow control process and making high-level decisions.
 This is done by the Aperture Controller through [_Policies_][policies].
-- Actual execution of flow control is performed by Aperture Agent via [_Concurrency Limiters_][cl] or [_Rate Limiters_][rate-limiter].
-Additionally, the Agent handles other flow-control related tasks, like gathering metrics via [_Flux Meters_][flux-meter] and classifying traffic via [_Classifiers_][classifier].
+- Actual execution of flow control is performed by Aperture Agent through [_Concurrency Limiters_][cl] or [_Rate Limiters_][rate-limiter].
+Additionally, the Agent handles other flow-control related tasks, like gathering metrics through [_Flux Meters_][flux-meter] and classifying traffic through [_Classifiers_][classifier].
 This chapter describes flow control capabilities at the Agent.